 To be ready to answer this question in your target language, think of possible questions in advance.
 Phrases such as distribution of tasks, career opportunities, team structure might come in handy.

 Which is your favorite interview question?
+Do you have an interesting story with an interview in a foreign language?
 Let me know in the comments below.